GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 To provide a tie-breaking vote and achieve a [quorum](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj612870(v=ws.11)) for the failover scenario, create a file share that will act as a witness.
-For the purposes of this tutorial, you will create the file share witness on the domain controller VM.
+For the purposes of this tutorial, you create the file share witness on the domain controller VM.

-In a production environment, you should create witness file share on a either:
+In a production environment, you should create the witness file share on one of the following:

-  - Separate single node in the third zone (like us-central-b in this scenario).
+  - Separate single node in the third zone (`us-central-b` in this scenario)
-  - Highly available file share, if sql server node's zone(s) is used.
+  - Highly available file share, if SQL Server node's zone is used.

 1. Using RDP, connect to the domain controller VM, `dc-windows`, with the `gontoso.com\Administrator` account.

-    If you are using Chrome RDP for Google Cloud, in the Options menu, under the Certificates list, delete the existing RDP certificates for these addresses.
+    If you are using Chrome RDP for Google Cloud, in the **Options** menu, under the **Certificates** list, delete the existing RDP certificates for these addresses.

-1. Open PowerShell as administrator
+1. Open PowerShell as administrator.
 1. Create the witness folder:

         New-Item "C:\QWitness" –type directory